Frieso-Turkstra/universal_word_inflector/README.md

 ### Overview
 This program tries to predict the accuracy scores of a language on the task of morphological (re-)inflection based on its morphological features.
 In total, three models generate predictions:
-1) a linear regression model
+1) Linear regression model with train-test split
-2) a linear regression model with cross-validation
+2) Linear regression model with cross-validation
-3) a multi-layer perceptron
+3) Multi-layer perceptron

 All models are evaluated on Mean Absolute Error and Mean Squared Error.
 Additionally, visualisations can be generated.

 ### Command